 Taxila was an ancient city located in what is now considered the province of Punjab in Pakistan.
-It is a UNESCO World Heritage Site that was discovered in 1980 by the archaeologist Alexander Cunningham.
+It has been a UNESCO World Heritage Site since 1980 but was initially discovered by the archaeologist Alexander Cunningham in the mid-1800s.
 The city was originally called Takshashila, meaning the ‘City of Cut Stone’ based on the construction style that was dominant throughout the settlement.

 Historically, Taxila was an important city in the Kingdom of Gandhara which was present in the region from about 1000 BC to 1000 AD.
 Taxila was then governed under several different empires, with each wanting to benefit from the convenient trade route it offered within South and Central Asia.

 Today, the new city of Taxila is a fairly modern settlement spread around and amongst the ruins of a bygone era.
 Transport is easily available locally for those who wish to explore all its historical wonders.